Workflow management system: Workflows for people

-WfMS allow the user to define different workflows for different types of jobs or processes.
-For example, in a manufacturing setting, a design document might be automatically routed from designer to a technical director to the production engineer.
+WfMS allows the user to define different workflows for different types of jobs or processes.
+For example, in a manufacturing setting, a design document might be automatically routed from a designer to a technical director to the production engineer.
 At each stage in the workflow, one individual or group is responsible for a specific task.
 Once the task is complete, WfMS ensures that the individuals responsible for the next task are notified and receive the data they need to execute their stage of the process.

-Workflows can also have more complex dependencies; for example if a document is to be translated into several languages, a translation manager could select the languages and each selection would then be activated as a work order form for a different translator.
+Workflows can also have more complex dependencies; for example, if a document is to be translated into several languages, a translation manager could select the languages and each selection would then be activated as a work order form for a different translator.
 Only when all the translators have completed their respective tasks would the next task in the process be activated.
-It is process management from top level to lower level.
+It is process management from the top level to the lower level.

-WfMS also automate redundant tasks and ensure that uncompleted tasks are followed up.
+WfMS also automates redundant tasks and ensures that uncompleted tasks are followed up.

 A key standard that deals with human tasks in workflows is the WS-BPEL4People Standard by the OASIS Standards Body.

 Automated workflows

-WfMS may control automated processes in addition to replacing paper work order transfers.
+WfMS may control automated processes in addition to replacing paperwork order transfers.

 For example, if the above design documents are now available as AutoCAD but the workflow requires them as Catia, then an automated process would implement the conversion prior to notifying the individual responsible for the next task.
 This is the concept of enterprise application integration.

-WfMS also appear in distributed IT environments such as grid computing or cloud computing.
-The aim of such systems is to manage the execution of various processes that may belong to the same application while in many cases they are used as a means to guarantee the offered quality of service (QoS).
+WfMS also appears in distributed IT environments such as grid computing or cloud computing.
+Such systems aim to manage the execution of various processes that may belong to the same application while in many cases they are used as a means to guarantee the offered quality of service (QoS).

 WfMS may also be enhanced by using existing enterprise infrastructure such as Microsoft Outlook or Office 365.